Rainbow 6 | Siege Rules

 CyberGamer requires all teams to have at least five players on their team roster.
 Users may not compete on behalf of a team which they are not on the roster of.

-Breaking this rule will result in a removal from the competition with a one week player match ban per offence.
+Breaking this rule will result in a one week player match ban per offence.

 2.2 – Roster Locks